wp-cli/handbook/commands/db/search.md

 \---

 [\--regex]
 : Runs the search as a regular expression (without delimiters).
 The search becomes case-sensitive (i.e. no PCRE flags are added).
 Delimiters must be escaped if they occur in the expression.
+Because the search is run on individual columns, you can use the `^` and `$` tokens to mark the start and end of a match, respectively.

 [\--regex-flags=&lt;regex-flags&gt;]
 : Pass PCRE modifiers to the regex search (e.g. 'i' for case-insensitivity).